WurthElektronik/FeatherWings/ThyoneWirelessFeatherWing/software/README.md

 ### Quick start example

-The quick start example for the Thyone FeatherWing demonstrates the very basic functionality of the Thyone-I radio module, that is to transmit and receive data.
+The quick start example for the Thyone Wireless FeatherWing demonstrates the very basic functionality of the Thyone-I radio module, that is to transmit and receive data.

 1. In the quick start application, the Thyone-I can be configured either as a transmitter or a receiver.
 ```C